 Cefalonia is a non-profit organization dedicated to bringing international contemporary art to the Pacific Northwest through site-specific projects.
 Taking its name from the birthplace of Juan de Fuca (b.
 1536 as Ioannis Phokas on the Ioanian island of Kefalonia), Cefalonia is committed to working with artists and locales that reveal issues of ecology and the socio-political climate of our time while promoting public discourse through the presentation of compelling art.

-Becoming American is the first annual project of Cefalonia.
+Becoming American is the first biennial project of Cefalonia.
 Exploring how artists engage the ongoing challenges of American iconography, identity, history, and formal inheritances, Becoming American is an international group exhibition sited on the grounds of the American and English camps on San Juan Island, WA, and satellite venues in Seattle.